MS/DI: How to Apply

 Standardized Test Scores

-GRE scores are not required to apply to the program.
+GRE scores are NOT required to apply.
 Any GRE scores received by the program will not be considered by the admissions committee.

-The minimum TOEFL iBT score for this program is 100, and the minimum IELTS Academic score is 7.
+Our minimum TOEFL score is 100 and our minimum IELTS score is a 7.

 Letters of Recommendation